 - 32. The Executive Report issued by the Thomas Commission contains the following Final Recommendations: - a.
-Use of flammable gases to conduct "gas blows" should be banned in Connecticut, at least until such time as there are accepted national standards published and in place; - b.
-Requirement of special inspectors, development of safety plans and payment of cost by power plant applicant; - c.
+"The use of flammable gases to conduct 'gas blows' should be banned in Connecticut, at least until such time as there are accepted national standards published and in place"; - b. "...requirement of special inspectors, development of safety plans and payment of cost by power plant applicant"; - c.
 Assembly of a "Coordinating Council" for future power plant applications; - d.
-Attachment of conditions to certificates issued by the Siting Council that include a ban on flammable gas blows and compliance with code recommendations; - e.
-Review of existing power plants by the Siting Council to modify final decisions of power plants within its jurisdiction to determine whether such plants warrant further attention; - f.
+Attachment of conditions to certificates issued by the Siting Council that include a ban on flammable gas blows and compliance with certain code recommendations; - e.
+Review of existing power plants by the Siting Council to modify final decisions of power plants within its jurisdiction to determine whether such plants warrant reopening for consideration of the Nevas and Thomas Commission recommendations; - f.
 Adoption of the following codes and regulations by the DPS: - i.
-Amend the Flammable & Combustible Liquids Code, C.G.S. §29-320 to adopt the 2010 Edition of NFPA 37, "Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines": - ii.
-Amend the Gas Equipment and Piping Code, C.G.S. §29-329 to adopt the 2009 Edition of NFPA 54, "National Fuel Gas Code" including Temporary Interim Amendment 09-3 and by Connecticut amendment remove the exception regarding fuel gas piping at electric utility power plants and to adopt ASME Standard B31, "Code for Pressure Piping" including mandatory compliance with Appendices IV and V of ASME B31.1 for newly constructed electric utility power plants; - iii.
+Amend the Flammable & Combustible Liquids Code, C.G.S. §29-320 to adopt the 2010 Edition of NFPA 37, "Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines"; - ii.
+Amend the Gas Equipment and Piping Code, C.G.S. §29-329 to adopt the 2009 Edition of NFPA 54, "National Fuel Gas Code," including Temporary Interim Amendment 09-3 and, by Connecticut amendment, remove the exception regarding fuel gas piping at electric utility power plants; and adopt ASME Standard B31, "Code for Pressure Piping," including mandatory compliance with Appendices IV and V of ASME B31.1 for newly constructed electric utility power plants; - iii.
 Amend the Connecticut Fire Prevention Code adopted pursuant to C.G.S. §29-291a to add new sections in the Hazardous Materials Chapter regarding "Gas Piping Cleaning Operations"; - iv.
-Amend the Fire Prevention Code adopted pursuant to C.G.S. §29-291a to delete and revise sections 29-291a-2(a) and (b) regarding "Relationship to State Fire Safety and Building Codes" and to adopt the requirements of the 2010 Edition of NFPA 850 "Fire Protection for Electric Generating Plants and High Voltage Current Converter Stations"; and - g.
-Adoption of legislation to provide for payment into a code training fund by any power plant applicant who is required to obtain Siting Council approval.
+Amend the Fire Prevention Code adopted pursuant to C.G.S. §29-291a to delete and revise sections 29-291a-2(a) and (b) regarding "Relationship to State Fire Safety and Building Codes" and adopt the requirements of the 2010 Edition of NFPA 850 "Fire Protection for Electric Generating Plants and High Voltage Current Converter Stations"; and - g.
+Adopt legislation to provide for payment into a code training fund by any power plant applicant who is required to obtain Siting Council approval.
 (Council Administrative Notice Item 40)